2024 IMSA Ford Mustang Challenge

-The 2024 IMSA Ford Mustang Challenge is the inaugural season of the IMSA Ford Mustang Challenge.
-It began on June 7 at Mid-Ohio Sports Car Course and will end on October 6 at Indianapolis Motor Speedway.
+The 2024 IMSA Ford Mustang Challenge was the inaugural season of the IMSA Ford Mustang Challenge.
+It began on June 7 at Mid-Ohio Sports Car Course and ended on October 6 at Indianapolis Motor Speedway.

 Robert Noaker Racing's Robert Noaker scored the series' inaugural victory during the opening round at Mid-Ohio.

 Calendar

 An initial calendar was released in August 2023, featuring five race weekends totaling ten race events.
 The preliminary schedule initially featured a round at Charlotte Motor Speedway with an undisclosed date.
 Ultimately, this round was dropped from the final schedule in favor of the Indianapolis 8 Hour support race at Indianapolis Motor Speedway.

 Each weekend consisted of two 30-minute practice sessions, with a 15-minute qualifying session setting the grids for a pair of 45-minute races.